You’re planning the creative for an upcoming campaign.

 Fearfully, you remember the never-ending creative process of your last campaign.
 You’ve learned design takes time.
 The back and forth revisions are REAL.
 This time, you’re prepared.
 This time, it’s going to be different.

-You’ve identified your audience; your product appeals to everyone.
+You’ve identified your audience.
 You have a reusable video from your television and out-of-home campaign.
 You’ve got this.

 Weaving in and out of the morning crowds, you’re reviewing the creative plan on your phone.

 You remember it’s Karen’s birthday.
 Karen, you know – your ‘friend’ from grade school.
 The one who you haven’t talked to since grade school.
 So, you log onto Facebook to wish her a happy birthday.

 Scrolling through your feed, you come across your latest Starbucks fav: the Salted Caramel Mocha Frappuccino.
 As you look up, imagining how delicious it would taste, you see a Starbucks up ahead.
-Serendipity or personalized creative at its finest?
+A coincidence or personalized creative at its finest?

 What is personalized creative?

-As a savvy internet user, you’re being served personalized content daily.
+As a savvy internet user, you’re served personalized content daily.
 The creative is relevant and tailored specifically to you, based on customer data like online behavior and location.

 Ever think – Wow, Netflix, you really get me!?
 Curated based on your previously viewed content, Netflix suggests shows you’re most likely to enjoy.

 Considering the vast diversity in user’s taste and preference, Netflix customizes the title artwork for each user.
 Take Stranger Things for example.
 Different title artwork is shown to each user based on viewing history through a personalization algorithm.
 Within the Netflix feed, some viewers see Eleven with blood trickling from her nose.
 Others see the four boys on their bikes.
 Karen, the hopeless romantic she is, might see Nancy and Jonathon.